As you may know, we recently launched a new product — our Landing Page Templates.

 2 | We outsourced

 Outsourcing is seriously one of the best decisions we’ve ever made for our business.
 We’ve worked with Brittney for a while, having her help with creating our content calendar, launch emails, affiliate emails, and so much more.
 It was great to not really have to worry about all of those tasks and really focus on creating an amazing product.

-We also outsourced the sales page copy to Melanie Kernodle from Copy Refresh.
+We also outsourced the sales page copy to a copywriter.
 It was a relief to work with someone who knows a lot more about creating actionable copy than we do.
 I would 100% recommend outsourcing this task if writing copy isn’t your thing!

 3 | We had a downsell after the launch offer ended